JetBrains/Qodana/topics/configure-jdk.md

 [//]: # (title: Configure the JDK)

+<link-summary>Learn how you can configure the JDK for running Qodana.</link-summary>

 ## Default versions

 This table shows the JDK versions that are by default used by %instance%: